neildalal/WPA3-Attacks-IDS/README.md

 # WPA3-Attacks-IDS

 This work is a part of the paper titled "A Wireless Intrusion Detection System for 802.11 WPA3 Networks".
+The Attacks folder provides the files necessary to launch the various attacks specific to a WPA3 network, as discussed in our paper.
+The IDS folder provides the code and instructions to run the signature-based IDS that we have designed.

+Below we mention the prerequisites required to launch the various attacks.
+To run the IDS alone, we do not need all these prerequisites and one can skip it in that case.

 ## Prerequisites (for perfoming the Attacks)